contao/docs/docs/dev/guides/publishing-bundles.md

 {{% notice info %}}
 Note that certain information on packagist.org is cached up to 12 hours.
-If you think your extension fulfills all the requirements listed above, you might have to wait for the next day for the search index to pick it up!
+If you think your extension meets all the above requirements, you may have to wait for the next day for the search index to pick it up!
 {{% /notice %}}